Torn ACL (cont.)

 - Areas of tenderness and subtle evidence of knee joint fluid (effusion) are noted.

 - Most importantly, with knee injury ligamentous, stability is assessed.
 Since there are four ligaments at risk for injury, the examiner may try to test each to determine which one(s) is (are) potentially damaged.
+It is important to remember that a knee ligament injury might be an isolated structure damaged or there may be more than one ligament and other structures in the knee that are hurt.

 - In the acute situation, with a painful, swollen joint, the initial examination may be difficult because both the pain and the fluid limit the patient's ability to cooperate and relax the leg.
+Spasm of the quadriceps and hamstring muscles often can make it difficult to assess ACL stability.

 - The unaffected knee may be examined to be used as comparison.